 And as both the business owners and the camera operators, you’ll also be assured that you’ll receive the very best that we have to offer.
 Every.
 Single.
 Time.

 “Why should we select you as our wedding photographer?”

 There are a bazillion reasons why you should choose us as your wedding photographers.
 A real biggie was just answered in the last topic above.
 But for fun, another very important “Top 20” reasons can be found here.

 I know, 20 is not even close to a bazillion reasons, but since you asked, here are 49 more with a little more fun mixed in, because fun on your wedding day is extremely important!

 If one or more of them sound a little repetitious, it’s probably pretty important as well.
 So here you go:

 - Michael has a super cool “Batman Utility Belt” with two cameras (three if you count his iPhone), battery packs and flashes attached.

-- Oh yeah, and I often hand carry yet another camera/flash/battery/super duper combo too!
-Yes, that’s up to four cameras with me at one time.
+- Oh yeah, and I often hand carry yet another camera/flash/battery/super duper combo too as well as my DXO One Camera!
+Yes, that’s up to five cameras with me at one time.

 - OK, even though iPhones are super cool, I really can’t include it as one of my wedding cameras, so make that four cameras.
 An iPhone is not really a camera; note the word “phone” not “camera” in the iName).